what3words/jquery-plugin-w3w-autosuggest/README.md

 <link rel="stylesheet" href="[path-to-plugin]/css/jquery.w3w-autosuggest-plugin.min.css">
 ```

+*NB*: Do not forget to copy the flags.png file with the css files

 You'll need to [register](https://what3words.com/register?dev=true) for a what3words API key to access AutoSuggest.
 The key should be passed to a new instance of the plugin which is initialised on an input field.
 Initialisation should preferably occur after jQuery and before the </body> tag.